reedxking-oss/Operational-Performance-analysis/README.md

 ### Step 1: Data Cleaning & Preparation (Excel / Power Query)

-Raw operational data required standardization and validation before it could be analyzed.
-Excel was used to review the dataset, validate the schema, and clean records in a transparent way.
+Raw operational data required validation and standardization before analysis.
+Excel was used as the primary environment to inspect, clean, and prepare the dataset.
 In this step, I:

 - Standardized status names, workflow stages, and category labels
-- Validated timestamps (created, started, completed) and removed invalid or incomplete records
+- Validated created and completed timestamps and removed invalid or incomplete records
-- Separated open vs. completed items to avoid skewing cycle-time metrics
+- Differentiated open vs. completed items to prevent skewed cycle-time calculations
-- Removed duplicates and enforced one record per operational item
+- Removed duplicate records and enforced one record per operational item
-- Ensured required fields were present for SLA evaluation (priority, stage, timestamps, SLA target)
+- Ensured all required fields were present for SLA evaluation

-**Output:** a clean, reliable dataset suitable for performance, cycle-time, and SLA analysis.
+**Output:** a clean, reliable dataset suitable for cycle-time, backlog, and SLA analysis.

 ---

-### Step 2: Metric Definition & KPI Calculation (Excel / PivotTables)
+### Step 2: Metric Definition & KPI Calculation (Excel)

-Rather than relying on raw volume alone, I defined metrics aligned with operational decision-making and service performance.
+Before analyzing performance, I defined metrics aligned with operational decision-making rather than relying on raw counts alone.
 Key KPIs included:

-- SLA compliance rate (overall and by segment)
+- SLA compliance rate
 - Average and median cycle time
-- Backlog volume and backlog growth over time
+- Backlog volume and backlog growth
-- Aging buckets for open items (to flag SLA risk early)
+- Aging buckets for open items
-- Stage-level time contribution (where work spends time)
+- Stage-level time contribution
-- Completion trends over time (throughput)
+- Completion trends over time

-These KPIs were calculated using PivotTables so results were easy to validate and explain without “black box” logic.
+These KPIs were calculated using Excel (Power Query and PivotTables) to ensure transparency, traceability, and ease of validation.

-**Output:** a structured KPI layer designed to support fair comparisons across teams, categories, priorities, and time periods.
+**Output:** a structured KPI dataset designed to support fair comparisons across teams, priorities, categories, and time periods.

 ---

-### Step 3: Analytics & Business Question Analysis
+### Step 3: Analytical Processing & Validation (Python)

-Using the KPI layer, I analyzed workflow performance with a focus on efficiency and repeatability:
+Python was used to support repeatable analysis and validation beyond Excel.
+This step focused on:

+- Reproducing KPI calculations programmatically to validate Excel results
-- Evaluated SLA performance across priorities, categories, and locations to identify where misses were concentrated
+- Performing grouped aggregations across categories, priorities, and workflow stages
-- Identified workflow stages contributing the most to total cycle time (bottleneck stages)
-- Analyzed backlog aging to surface risk areas before SLA breach rather than after the fact
-- Compared completion trends over time to identify operational strain, seasonality, or process improvements

-This approach avoids overemphasizing “how many got done” and instead highlights where the process slows down and why.
+- Identifying distribution patterns and outliers in cycle time and backlog aging
+- Preparing analysis-ready tables for visualization

+Python allowed the analysis logic to be repeatable and scalable while maintaining alignment with the Excel-based KPIs.

 ---

-### Step 4: Interpretation & Insights
+### Step 4: Analytics & Business Question Analysis

-Results were interpreted through an operational/business lens and documented with assumptions so they can be reviewed and reused:

-- SLA misses were not evenly distributed; they clustered in specific workflow stages
-- High-priority work tended to meet SLA more consistently than lower-priority items (suggesting prioritization improves service outcomes)
-- A small subset of categories and locations accounted for a disproportionate share of long-aged backlog
-- Delays were frequently driven by handoffs and queue time rather than active execution time
+Using the defined KPIs, I analyzed operational performance with a focus on efficiency and consistency:

+- Evaluated SLA performance across priorities, categories, and locations
+- Identified workflow stages contributing the largest share of total cycle time
+- Analyzed backlog aging to surface risk areas before SLA breach
+- Reviewed completion trends over time to identify operational strain or improvement

+This approach avoids overemphasizing volume alone and instead highlights sustainable, repeatable performance.

 ---

-### Step 5: Reporting & Scalability (SQL / BI-ready outputs)
+### Step 5: Visualization & Insight Delivery (Tableau)

-Findings were summarized in structured outputs designed to scale into SQL and BI tools (Power BI or Tableau).
-Emphasis was placed on:
+Tableau was used to translate the KPI outputs into clear, interpretable visualizations.
+Dashboards were designed to support quick understanding by operational stakeholders.

+Key design choices included:
-- Choosing metrics that directly answer operational questions (service level, cycle time, backlog risk)
+- Clear separation between SLA performance, cycle time, and backlog views
-- Documenting assumptions and limitations (open vs. completed items, timestamp validity rules)
-- Structuring outputs so they can be automated later (refreshable queries and consistent dimensions)

-**Output:** clear, business-relevant insights backed by documented metrics and scalable data design.
+- Use of simple, consistent visual encodings to avoid visual bias
+- Interactive filters to compare teams, categories, and time periods
+- Tooltips to provide context without cluttering the main visuals

+The final dashboards emphasize clarity, interpretability, and operational relevance.

 ---

+### Step 6: Reporting & Scalability

+Findings were documented with clear metric definitions, assumptions, and limitations.
+The dataset and KPI structure were designed to support future expansion, automation, and deeper analysis.

+**Output:** actionable operational insights supported by a scalable, well-documented data model.

+---

 ## Results
-- Identified the workflow stage(s) contributing the largest share of cycle time, highlighting where process changes would have the biggest impact
+- Identified specific workflow stages that consistently contributed the largest share of overall cycle time
-- Found that SLA misses were concentrated in specific categories/locations rather than spread evenly, helping narrow where to focus operational attention
+- Found that SLA misses were concentrated within a limited number of categories and locations rather than evenly distributed
+- Observed that high-priority work generally met SLA targets more consistently than lower-priority items
-- Built backlog aging buckets to flag items at risk *before* SLA breach, enabling proactive prioritization instead of reactive cleanup
+- Highlighted backlog aging patterns that can be used to proactively flag SLA risk before breach

-- Produced a BI-ready KPI layer (SLA rate, cycle time, backlog trends, stage contribution) that can be refreshed and extended as new data is added
+These results provide a clearer view of where operational improvements would have the greatest impact.

 ---

 ## Tools
-- **Excel / Power Query** – cleaned and standardized operational data, validated timestamps, handled incomplete records, and produced analysis-ready tables
+- **Excel / Power Query** – cleaned and standardized raw operational data, validated timestamps, handled missing or invalid records, and prepared analysis-ready datasets
 - **Pivot Tables** – calculated KPIs including SLA compliance, cycle time, backlog aging, stage-level contribution, and completion trends
-- **SQL (optional/scalable layer)** – supports repeatable aggregation and a clean KPI dataset for dashboards and future automation
+- **Python** – performed repeatable data transformations, KPI validation, and exploratory analysis to support scalability and consistency
-- **Dashboarding (Tableau or Power BI)** – created an interactive view of SLA performance, bottlenecks, backlog risk, and trends over time
+- **Tableau** – built interactive dashboards to visualize operational performance, bottlenecks, SLA risk, and trends over time
-- **Operational Metrics Design** – defined KPIs aligned to real operational decisions rather than raw counts
+- **Operational Metrics Design** – defined KPIs aligned with real operational decision-making rather than raw volume
-- **Documentation** – documented assumptions, metric definitions, and limitations so results are easy to audit and reuse
+- **Documentation** – documented assumptions, metric definitions, and data limitations for transparency and reuse